Norm Sherry: Manager and coach

 Sherry's brothers, George and Larry Sherry, were pitchers in professional baseball.
-Larry had a 11-season MLB career as a relief pitcher and was the Most Valuable Player of the 1959 World Series; he was Norm's teammate from 1959 through 1962, and on May 7, 1960, they became the first Jewish brothers to be Major League Baseball batterymates.
+Larry had an 11-season MLB career as a relief pitcher and was the Most Valuable Player of the 1959 World Series; he was Norm's teammate from 1959 through 1962, and on May 7, 1960, they became the first Jewish brothers to be Major League Baseball batterymates.

 Later life

 After retiring from baseball, Sherry returned to San Diego.
 He underwent open heart surgery in November 1978, and had a heart attack less than three years later in March 1981.
 He was inducted into the Southern California Jewish Sports Hall of Fame in 1994.

 Sherry addressed the San Diego Jewish Film Festival as a guest speaker when it screened Jews and Baseball: An American Love Story in February 2011.
 He often went to Padres games, and was present in 2014 for the 30th anniversary celebration of the team's first championship.

 Sherry died on March 8, 2021, at an assisted living facility in San Juan Capistrano, California.
 He was 89, and died of natural causes.